 These elective courses do not qualify as one of the physical education requirements for graduation.
+Credits for these courses local elective credit only.

 080999 Strength and Conditioning A & B These two courses utilize activities to improve individual physical fitness.
 An individualized or group program will be performed daily.
 These activities will include the four components of fitness and nutrition - sport-related and individualized weight training, team sports, physical fitness, and different aerobic movements.
 Preference will be given to student-athletes and students with plans to enlist in the armed forces following high school.
-0.5 Credit (Grade 11 or 12) (0830 Male SEM 1) (0831 Male SEM 2) (0832 Female SEM 1) (0833 Male SEM 2)
+0.5 Credit (Grade 11 or 12) (0830 Male SEM 1) (0831 Male SEM 2) (0832 Female SEM 1) (0833 Female SEM 2)